How to Create Content for Lead Generation (Gated vs Ungated)

 MOFU (Middle of the Funnel)

 At the MOFU stage, your potential client has already identified the problem and believes your product or service might be the solution.
-This stage is where you need to prove your authority and prowess as an industry leader.
-Here they need their questions answered in-depth and the more general upper-level content won’t cut it.
-In the middle of the B2B funnel content usually consists of:
+You need to prove your authority and prowess as an industry leader at this stage.
+Here, they need their questions answered in-depth, and the more general upper-level content won’t cut it.
+In the middle of the B2B funnel, content usually consists of:

 • White papers